How’s the heat in Europe?

 Temperatures to rise: more countries to join

 The Met Office in U.k. has come up with an even more disheartening statement about the weather record.
-It has estimated that the July-high temperature of 36.7 degrees Celsius and the U.K. temperature record of 38.5 degrees Celsius could both be equaled or surpassed on Thursday.
+It has been estimated that the July-high temperature of 36.7 degrees Celsius and the U.K. temperature record of 38.5 degrees Celsius could both be equaled or surpassed on Thursday.
 What’s troubling is that this heatwave in the U.K. can potentially break records of not only July but also all-time records.

 In this context, Gundersen stated: “The weather setup is broadly similar to the pattern that brought high temperatures to much of continental Europe at the end of June.”